kaut-io/pcf_client/README.md

 You can do that in a couple of different ways:

-1) `alias pcf='docker run -it -v $PWD:/persist --rm dukekautington/pcf_client bash'` #Docker: Just install docker locally
+1) `alias pcf='docker run -it -v $PWD:/persist –pull always --rm dukekautington/pcf_client zsh’` #Docker: Just install docker locally
-2) `alias pcf='kubectl run -it --rm=true  pcf --image=dukekautington/pcf_client -- /bin/bash'` #K8s:  Use a preexisting K8s enviroment
+2) `alias pcf='kubectl run -it --rm=true  pcf --image=dukekautington/pcf_client -- /bin/zsh'` #K8s:  Use a preexisting K8s enviroment

 Then `pcf`